 - prevent overflows from Tindal Creek during the 20-year, 18-hour, flood event.

-Detailed design works lead the way for the implementation of the broader Katherine Flood Mitigation Project which includes provision of town planning measures for alternative commercial land outside of the flood zone in Katherine East.
+Detailed design works lead the way for the implementation of the broader project which includes provision of town planning measures for alternative commercial land outside of the flood zone in Katherine East.

 In 2018, the Department of Infrastructure, Planning and Logistics conducted extensive community consultation, with the feedback being considered and incorporated into the scope for the detailed design contract.